KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 - On older desktops without BC7 support, RGB (single-slice) textures should be transcoded to [BC1](#bc1-s3tc-rgb), while RGBA (dual-slice) textures should be transcoded to [BC3](#bc3-s3tc-rgba).

 - Transcoding to [PVRTC1](#pvrtc1-1) is also supported but should be used only if other options are not available.
-  > **Note:** Most platforms and the reference PVRTC1 transcoder support only textures with power-of-2 dimensions.
+  > **Note:** Transcoding to PVRTC1 is supported only for textures that have power-of-two dimensions.

   > **Note:** Apple platforms may reject non-square PVRTC1 textures.